petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 1. Once the certificates are generated, set a password for the keystore.
 Click *Next*.

 1. You can customize the ports this server profile uses.
-Be sure to choose ports that are open on the machine.
-When choosing ports, the wizard automatically detects existing WebSphere installations and if it finds activity, will increment ports by one.
+Be sure to choose open ports on the machine.
+When choosing ports, the wizard automatically detects existing WebSphere installations and if it finds activity, increments ports by one.

 1. Choose whether to start this profile when the machine starts.
 Click *Next*.